How to Perform a Brand Audit in 9 Simple Steps

 It must be excellent.

-To create an excellent offer, you must have something to compare it to.
-A good analysis of your competitors will make it easier for you to contrast your offers with theirs.
+To create an excellent offer, you must know more about your competitors’ offers.
+A good analysis of the competition will make it easier for you to contrast your offers with theirs.

 Powerful offers deliver three types of benefits.
 They are: